Imagine spending countless hours crafting a marketing plan only to find potential customers leaving your site without clicking on your CTA button.

 7. Mind your CTA button placement

 Placement affects how visible and accessible your CTA button is.
-If the Brafton case study is any indication, placing your CTA button in a prominent and logical position can increase your blog’s revenue by 83%.
+If the Brafton case study is any indication, placing your CTA button in a prominent and logical position can increase your blog post’s revenue by 83%.

-Putting your CTA button above the fold (immediately visible without scrolling) is generally considered the best practice.
+Putting your CTA button above the fold (immediately visible without scrolling down the web page) is generally considered the best practice.

 8. Stay consistent with your brand